accellera/uvm/tests/README.txt

 2.0 How do I run a test

+First, you must be in the "tests" directory.

-A single test can be run on a specific tool by using the tool-specific "run_test.toolname" script, specifying the name of the directory that contains the "test.sv" file.
+A single test can be run on a specific tool by using the "run_tests" script, specifying the name of the tool to use and directory that contains the "test.sv" file.

 Example:

-   % run_test.echo 00basic/00hello
+   % run_test echo 00basic/00hello

-2.1 How do I run a series of tests?
+2.1 How do I run multiple tests

+First, you must be in the "tests" directory.

 A series of tests can be run on a specific tool by using the "run_tests" script and specifying the name of the tool to use and the